Carrbridge railway station: 2010 freight train derailment

 On 4 January 2010, a freight train from Inverness to Grangemouth, hauled by a DB Schenker Class 66 for Stobart Rail, derailed on the 1 in 60 (1.67%) gradient down from Slochd Summit at the run out or trap points at the northern end of the station, and ran down an embankment.
 The driver and technician on the train suffered minor injuries.
 The line was not reopened until 13 January.

-The RAIB report found the cause was found to be snow and ice that worked its way into the space between the wheels' brake blocks.
-This may have also interfered with other parts of the brake mechanisms on the freight wagons.
+The RAIB report found that the cause was snow and ice that worked its way into the space between the wheels' brake blocks.
+This may also have interfered with other parts of the brake mechanisms on the freight wagons.
 It was also found that the way the driver performed running brake tests while on the trip contributed to the outcome.
 Other possible contributing factors were that ploughed snow may have been allowed to accumulate too close to the tracks, thus the train passing these snowbanks at speed may have pulled snow into the brake mechanisms.